Proton

 • 2FA

-Of course, this brings to mind another issue, namely how you’re going to manage it all.
-Remembering long, random passwords is practically impossible — that’s their strength, after all — and manually keeping track of them on paper is not secure.
+But how can you manage all of this information?.
+Remembering long, random passwords is practically impossible — that’s their strength — and manually keeping track of them on paper isn’t secure.

-To make sure your team actually implements your password policy, they’ll need a password manager, a piece of software that can store your passwords for you.
+To make sure your team actually implements your password policy, they’ll need a password manager.
+A password manager creates, stores, and manages your passwords in one place.
 The easiest way to enforce a strong corporate password policy is to provide a password management tool that does it for you.

 We developed Proton Pass as a password manager that can make it easy for your entire team to secure all their business accounts.
-Not only can it manage and generate passwords, it also gives you the option to generate secure passphrases in case you need a password that’s easier to remember.
-It also autosuggests and autofills as you browse, making it easier for you to identify potentially malicious login screens (if Proton Pass won’t autofill your login, double check the URL of the page to make sure it’s legitimate). .
+Not only can it manage and generate passwords, it allows you to generate secure passphrases in case you need a password that’s easier to remember.
+It also autosuggests and autofills as you browse, making it easier for you to identify potentially malicious login screens (if Proton Pass won’t autofill your login, double-check the page URL to make sure it’s legitimate).

 Proton Pass for Business is the perfect companion for any password policy you’re working on for your team, allowing your colleagues to safely share workplace login details using secure links.
-And you can manage your users from the admin panel, so you can grant or revoke access as needed or enforce 2FA.
+You can manage your users from the admin panel and grant or revoke access as needed.
+Team policies allow you to enforce 2FA, create rules for all new passwords created in the password generator, and control whether data can be shared outside your business network in just a few clicks.

 Most importantly, though, Proton Pass for Business has 2FA support built-in, making it much easier for your team members and organization as a whole to adopt this vital security tool.
 Instead of having to deal with cumbersome apps, all your tools are in the same place.
 It offers the same security with far less hassle.

-If our features spark your interest, see which of our business plans for Proton Pass works for you today.
+If you want to protect your business with a strong password policy, see which of our business plans for Proton Pass works for you today.

 Gerelateerde artikelen